ReactorScram/lookaround/issues.md

 for that.
 I think on Linux I can get it from `/sys/class/net` but I can't remember the trick for that.
 I think last time I did this (for that work project) I just punted to Qt.

-# 01FPDWYH3ZY52DFF6PNRSA63GB

-Sending an invalid packet directly to the server's UDP port crashes the server.